-The device simulator can be reached from the device's overview page, by clicking the "Simulator" link in the left column.
+The device simulator can be reached from the device page, by clicking the “Simulator” tab.

 The device simulator works by establishing a connection between the Losant broker and your web browser, authenticating the browser as the device itself.
-The simulator's connection status is displayed in the connection manager's header.
+The simulator’s connection status is displayed in the Connection Log panel.

 To get started, paste any access key and secret that is scoped to your device into the connection manager’s input fields and click the “Connect” button.
 If authentication succeeds, the simulator will connect.